-One thing I have always learned is that someone will always have something to say about what you're doing; it could be your friends, family, or a stranger.
+I have always learned that someone will always have something to say about what you're doing; it could be your friends, family, or a stranger.

 Nine times out of ten, we really don't care about anyone else's opinion and we could definitely do without the lack of judgment.
 Unfortunately, I'm beginning to think it is human nature at this point.
 Like, it just comes with being human.
 I mean I hate to admit it, but sometimes even I have to catch myself and remind myself that judgment is not my place.

-The only being that can judge is God; the only "person" we have to answer to is God.
+The only being who can judge is God; God is the only "person" we have to answer to.

 Before we look at anyone, which is much easier to do, we need to face ourselves and be accountable.
 At the end of the day, we never really know someone's complete story and it is very easy to judge looking from the outside looking in.